 But please keep in mind; sometimes money is just not enough.
 Your addicted son or daughter must be willing and open to begin the difficult process of recovery.
 Initially, Sam was not, and his recovery was far from a smooth ride.

 His first rehab was not a good fit, maybe partly because he was not yet genuinely committed to real recovery.
 He went from that first rehab to homelessness, then back to rehab, and on to sober living, relapse, jail, detox, a suicide threat, a second rehab, and a year in sober living.

-I send my very best wishes and prayers to every addict, every parent, and every family member out there who is dealing with the horrific disease of addiction.
-And I wish each one of you success in finding reputable, cost-effective treatment leading to long-term recovery.
+I send my very best wishes and prayers to every addict, every parent, and every family member out there who is dealing with the chronic disease of addiction.
+And I wish each one of you success in intervening and finding reputable, cost-effective treatment leading to long-term recovery.

 You have done a great overview here and I’ve saved your site as a good referral for my readers.
 I have been following you on Facebook.
 I went to a recovery home for females in 1976 that was very frugal.
 We did all the work in the home and rotated jobs which I believe helped me as much as anything.
 It was quite progressive–individual therapy, group therapy, meditation, AA in the home and out at other sites, and prayer.
 We worked the 12 steps daily around the dining table for an hour a day.
 I left having worked Steps 1-6 which is how it was done in the early days.
 They have worked for me for 38+ years.

 Thank you so much for your kind words about the article.
 I am grateful you found it helpful.
 And wow – congratulations on more than 38 years of sobriety!!
 You’re absolutely right – a recovery home like the one you describe was very progressive at the time in 1976.
 You are a true inspiration.
 Very best wishes to you, and thank you again for writing.